Yes, many investors still look at your ESG score even if you’re not in a traditionally ‘green’ or socially conscious sector

 1. First, remember that with ESG ratings, it’s all relative

-When ESG rating agencies such as MSCI, Sustainalytics and ISS evaluate and score your company, you’re being measured against an (albeit broad) industry peer set, graded against a set of key issued identified as being most relevant to your company, industry, and risk exposure.
+When ESG rating agencies such as MSCI, Sustainalytics and ISS evaluate and score your company, you’re being measured against an (albeit broad) industry peer set, graded against a set of key issues identified as being most relevant to your company, industry, and risk exposure.

 As you build out your ESG strategy, start by first identifying which of your peers perform well in MSCI and Sustainalytics reports and then understanding how they message around ESG in their investor materials.
 Your IR advisor may also be able to provide insight into where these gaps and opportunities are.